postsharp/Metalama.Documentation/content/conceptual/aspects/simple-aspects/override-properties.md

 ### Example: Formatting USA phone numbers

-Phone numbers are saved in many different formats.
+Phone numbers are saved in many formats.
 However, it is required to have a normalization scheme for all phone numbers.
-The following property aspect shows how you can use a common format for USA phone numbers like (XXX)-XXX-XXXX.
+The following property aspect shows how you can use a common format for the USA phone numbers, like (XXX)-XXX-XXXX.

 [!metalama-sample ~/code/Metalama.Documentation.SampleCode.EnhanceProperties/PhoneNumberUSA.cs name="Formatting strings like USA phones"]